avijitj14/meridian/README.md

 # meridian
-A collection of some of my work.
+A collection of some of my (old) work.